 speaker

 Analyst, William Blair

 Got it.
 Thank you, Karen.
 That's really helpful.
 Maybe just a last one for Christian.
-Continue to sound incrementally more excited I think about what JLL is doing from an AI perspective.
-You gave a little bit of commentary but we'd just love to get more detail on how usage and utilization of some of the AI solutions you rolled out with in Falcon, how that's been trending.
-Where do you see the biggest opportunities that could be needle moving as we think about areas to increase productivity or efficiency for your teams?
+You continue to sound incrementally more excited, I think, about what JLL is doing from an AI perspective.
+So you kind of gave a little bit of commentary, but we'd just love to get more detail on how usage and utilization of some of the AI solutions you rolled out within Falcon, how that's been trending.
+Where do you see the biggest opportunities that could be kind of needle moving as we think about areas to increase productivity or efficiency for your teams?
 How are you thinking about it?

+speaker